jpgoldberg/toy-crypto-math/_sources/modules/wycheproof/index.rst.txt

 The second annoyance is that they manually determine which which values in the test data need to be converted from hex strings to integers or bytes.
-That information is in the JSON schema assocatied with each JSON test data file.
+That information is in the JSON schema associated with each JSON test data file.
-I assumed there would be established techneques to use that information to automate the necessary data conversions.
+I assumed there would be established techniques to use that information to automate the necessary data conversions.
 I did not find such tools, so I made do with what I could do.